 With up to 40% of a homes internal heating energy lost, and up to 87% of its heat gained through windows, improving your window's thermal performance is critical in reducing energy costs.
 All window coverings will have some effect on improving these figures, and Plantation Shutters will certainly go a long way to increasing your home's energy efficiencies.
 When fitted well, they will act as a barrier to heat loss and gain, and you can also adjust the blades to control the heat and light entering your home during the different seasons.

 They certainly do.
 You are in control your privacy by rotating the blades into varying positions.
 Having them perfectly horizontal will allow anyone to see in from outside, but if you 'dress them up' as Mike suggests in our videos, you will still be able to see out, but no one will see in from outside.
 Perfect!

 We hope this has answered a few of your questions and also encouraged you to install these beauties in your home.
 Plantation Shutters will not only provide value to your property, but offer you a stunning and practical window treatment that will last for many years to come.

-Our hero photo in this article is of a recent stunning installation of our Plantation Shutters in the home of @cottonwoodandco.
+Our hero photo in this article is of a stunning installation of our Plantation Shutters in the NSW home of @cottonwoodandco.
 If you want to read more expert advice and see more of Nicki's home office, please visit the beautiful Cottonwood & Co blog.
 All other images are installs from the homes of our lovely customers.